 Open Access journals increase funding agencies' return on their investments in research or programming, making the results of the funded project more widely available, more discoverable, more retrievable, and hence more useful.
 If funding agencies disburse public funds, Open Access helps by providing fundamental fairness to taxpayers, and public access to publicly-funded work.
 A growing number of countries require publicly-funded material to be shared via Open Access.
 The general public, also, is granted access to Open Access peer reviewed material, most of which is unavailable through the public library system.

-Rogers Publishing, TMR's nonprofit publisher, has elected to pursue Open Access journals in order to grant public access to ideas in order to advance knowledge across our field.
+Rogers Publishing, TMR's 501(c)(3) nonprofit publisher, has elected to pursue Open Access journals in order to grant public access to ideas in order to advance knowledge across our field.
+Please donate to keep the journal free for all.

 While free to users, Open Access journals are not free to produce or publish.
 Diverse costs exist including paying for website domains, article archiving, article submission software, article indexing, Digital Object Identifier fees, hardware, office space, insurance, and time to manage volunteer Editors and peer reviewers.